Three Walls Raised

 It was a little tense a the wall lifted.
 The balloon framing design gave the wall lateral strength.

-The first job was to raise the giant gable-end wall.
-The chain hoists worked perfectly, raising the wall to about 45º, and the wall remained quite rigid.
+First we lifted the gable-end wall.
+The chain hoists worked great, raising the wall to about 45º as expected.

-Next, as we pushed the wall the rest of the way up to 90º with long boards, we had to let out the chain hoists slowly.
+Next, as we pushed the wall the rest of the way up with long boards as we let out the chain hoists slowly.

-Once it was at 90º we started working on bracing to keep it there.
-Peter jumped into action and grabbed a hammer drill and some concrete screws.
+Once it was vertical we started working on bracing to keep it there.
+Peter brought a hammer drill so we used some concrete screws to anchor the supports.